 - This event has passed.

-Dr. Kate Hamilton has kindly agreed to a follow-up webinar from her December 5th, 2020, presentation on “Child Sexual Exploitation Material (CSEM) Offenders: Best Practices for Assessment, Case Formulation, and Treatment.”
-The ACJA therefore extends an invitation to their Webinar Series that seeks to inform, unite, and connect justice stakeholders in both public and private spheres.
+The ACJA extends an invitation for participation in the Webinar Series that seeks to inform, unite, and connect justice stakeholders in both public and private spheres.
 Members of the public are welcome to attend too.

-Attendance is FREE but limited to 100.
-Please RSVP to email@example.com by 8AM (MST) on Thursday, January 21st, 2021.
-Registrants will be sent further details, including Zoom credentials.
+Attendance is FREE but limited.
+Please RSVP to email@example.com by 8AM (MST) on Monday, February 1st, 2021.
+Registrants will be sent further details including Zoom credentials.